 - We make no representation as to the eligibility of the Debentures as an investment under the rules or documentation of any SIPP or as to any tax consequences of investment in Debentures by or for a SIPP.
 Before opening a SIPP Account you should take your own independent professional advice on the consequences of doing so.

-- We provide the Bulletin Board to allow Members to express interest in selling and buying completed Debentures.
+- We provide the marketplace to allow Members to express interest in selling and buying completed Debentures.
 The seller is the “the Offering Party” and any Member considering such an offer is “the Counterparty”.

-- The Bulletin Board only serves to help you to make your own investment decisions.
+- The marketplace only serves to help you to make your own investment decisions.
 It may not be suitable for all clients and does not constitute advice on investments or personal recommendations given by us.

-- The Bulletin Board is not a multilateral trading facility or other market of any kind, nor does it automatically effect matches between Buyers and Sellers of Debentures.
+- The marketplace is not a multilateral trading facility or other market of any kind, nor does it automatically effect matches between Buyers and Sellers of Debentures.

-- The use of the Bulletin Board is adapted for members who have only subscribed via the paper-based Service.
+- The use of the marketplace is adapted for members who have only subscribed via the paper-based Service.
 Details will be available on the website or as requested (and Clause 21 applies).
-Clauses 15-17 refer to the use of the Bulletin Board by users of the Online Service
+Clauses 15-17 refer to the use of the marketplace by users of the Online Service

 As a Member, you can express an interest in selling Debentures by clicking on the relevant tab in the “My Account” section of your Abundance Account and submitting the following information: